scotty369/Personal----Projects/Statistical_Model.html.md

 :::

-From these distributions, we can infer important insights regarding ethnicity.
-Although the charts do not provide a detailed breakdown of specific ethnic groups, they reveal that the majority of both offenders and victims are identified as neither Hispanic nor Latino.
-This suggests that other ethnic groups may be more frequently involved as either offenders or victims.
+The ethnicity distribution reveals that the majority of both offenders and victims are categorized as non-Hispanic and non-Latino.
+These findings suggest that ethnic groups other than Hispanic or Latino individuals are more frequently involved in criminal incidents, either as offenders or victims.
+Further analysis is required to identify the underlying sociocultural or systemic factors that contribute to these patterns.

-This observation underscores the need for further analysis to understand the sociocultural and systemic factors contributing to these patterns.
-By identifying the specific ethnic groups represented and examining the contextual factors, policymakers and community leaders can design more effective interventions to address the root causes and disparities associated with crime and victimization.

 # Visualizations of Race

-These charts compare the distributions of races of the offenders and that of the victims.
+Here, we examine the race distribution of both offenders and victims to explore if any race-related disparities are evident.

 ::: {.cell}